beangusu/Bingcentia/Configurations.md

 Using this Mod is optional, but you MUST use the "Change Outfit" Power and select [NO OUTFIT] if you wish to see your character nude for Ostim scenes.
 This power can be used after starting the scene if you forget to turn it off before the scene begins.
 WARNING: The setting under Outfit settings (while creating a new Outfit) "Require Equipped Armors" **WILL NOT REMOVE YOUR UNDERWEAR.**  You must manually select [NO OUTFIT] each time you start a scene.

 _You must Favorite an Outfit to see it in the Change Outfit Power Menu_

-## VioLens

-Load the "Tinvaak" profile.
-(Not related to that modlist, named such for Compatibility reasons.)